tiyd-python-2015-08/course-resources/week8/heroku_steps.md

   `heroku create`

-1. Set your Heroku environment variables:
+1. Set your Heroku environment variables (replace `todomvc` with the folder name of your project):

   ```
   heroku config:set DJANGO_SETTINGS_MODULE=todomvc.heroku_settings